-Budapest, Hungary – Hungarians rank among the most avid and frequent users of social media platforms in the European Union, according to Eurostat data released on World Social Media Day.
+Budapest, Hungary – Hungarians rank among the most avid and frequent users of social media platforms in Europe, according to Eurostat data released on World Social Media Day.

 Social media use was higher in only a handful of countries, with Denmark taking the first spot (81% participation rate), followed by Belgium (76%), Cyprus, Sweden (both 72%) and Malta (71%).